tgc-bot/FourAcesContracts/Membership.md

 ## I: General Terms of Play

-1. Only people that have: read thoroughly, agree to and have signed the contract are able to partake in activities.
-All players MUST remain respectful, lawful and orderly.
+1.  **New Membership Procedure **

+    1. Prospective Members to this Casino MUST:

+        1. Join the Four Aces Casino Discord server

+        2. Read through and accept to follow these Terms of Membership (or the latest version therein)

+        3. Achieve a majority approval by the Council

+        4. Achieve a majority approval by existing Members

+    2. Once all three of the above have been met, the prospective Member may then be given a starting amount of chips and is considered a full Member of the Casino.

+2. Members SHALL remain orderly, respectful and calm – both to Members and Staff alike.

-2. On signing this contract, the signee acknowledges and will follow:
+3. On signing this contract, the signee acknowledges and will follow:

-    1. All requirements or terms contained within these Terms of Membership
+    3. All requirements or terms contained within these Terms of Membership

-    2. Any additional rules or requirements placed by Staff of the Casino
+    4. Any additional rules or requirements placed by Staff of the Casino

-        1. Such additional rules or requirements SHALL NOT be held to invalidate, override or overrule these Terms of Membership.
+        5. Such additional rules or requirements SHALL NOT be held to invalidate, override or overrule these Terms of Membership.

-    3. These Terms of Membership MAY change when it is deemed necessary by the Staff
+    5. These Terms of Membership MAY change when it is deemed necessary by the Staff

-    4. The Staff will attempt, to the best of their ability, to notify you of any changes to this contract: this, however, is not guaranteed, you MAY NOT be notified of these changes – it is your responsibility to ensure you understand the latest contract terms.
+    6. The Staff will attempt, to the best of their ability, to notify you of any changes to this contract: this, however, is not guaranteed, you MAY NOT be notified of these changes – it is your responsibility to ensure you understand the latest contract terms.

-    5. By continuing to play or be present after changes or revisions are made, you agree to be bound by the revised Terms.
+    7. By continuing to play or be present after changes or revisions are made, you agree to be bound by the revised Terms.

-    6. Any contract change MUST be presented to all Members of the Casino.
+    8. Any contract change MUST be presented to all Members of the Casino.

-        2. The Contract change MUST first be approved by a super majority by the Council
+        6. The Contract change MUST first be approved by a super majority by the Council

-        3. The Contract change MUST then be approved by a simple majority by the Members of the Casino. **Except:** if 60 hours passes the time it is initially presented to the Council members, at which point (assuming there is not a majority of votes to reject the change) the change becomes valid.
+        7. The Contract change MUST then be approved by a simple majority by the Members of the Casino. **Except:** if 60 hours passes the time it is initially presented to the Council members, at which point (assuming there is not a majority of votes to reject the change) the change becomes valid.

-    7. Even if some part of this contract is, for any reason, made to be invalid or unenforceable, all other sections of this contract will still be enforced and will still be considered valid.
+    9. Even if some part of this contract is, for any reason, made to be invalid or unenforceable, all other sections of this contract will still be enforced and will still be considered valid.

-3. This Casino withholds the authority, through the M.O.A., to punish and penalise players for violations of this contract.
+4. This Casino withholds the authority, through the M.O.A., to punish and penalise players for violations of this contract.

-    8. Any Staff member MAY recommend the MOA to investigate a member for punishment
+    10. Any Staff member MAY recommend the MOA to investigate a member for punishment

-    9. Further powers granted to the MOA MAY be found in its section.
+    11. Further powers granted to the MOA MAY be found in its section.

-4. Cheating is strictly forbidden.
+5. Cheating is strictly forbidden.
 Members MUST NOT rig or cheat games.

-5.  **It is forbidden to aid in; fail to report the; or partake in the exchange of chips for real-world currency.
+6.  **It is forbidden to aid in; fail to report the; or partake in the exchange of chips for real-world currency.
 It is similarly forbidden to exchange chips with any persons that are not a subject of this Terms of Membership contract.** *Termination CAN occur for violation of this rule.*

-6. All chips have the following value – these values SHALL NOT be changed without contract update:
+7. All chips have the following value – these values SHALL NOT be changed without contract update:

-    10. **White:** 25
+    12. **White:** 25

-    11. **Red:** 50
+    13. **Red:** 50

-    12. **Green:** 100
+    14. **Green:** 100

-    13. **Blue:** 500
+    15. **Blue:** 500

-    14. **Black:** 1000
+    16. **Black:** 1000

-7. This Contract’s terms SHALL be interpreted as literally as possible;
+8. This Contract’s terms SHALL be interpreted as literally as possible;
     in a case where it is unclear what is meant, it is up to The Council to determine the true meaning of a clause within this contract which would, therefore, be considered its true meaning.

-8. Throughout this Contract, at any point where ‘the Council’, ‘Council’, ‘the Staff’ or ‘Staff’ is used in such a way to give authority to such group, it is to be assumed (unless stated otherwise) that such an authority is given on condition of a majority verdict.
+9. Throughout this Contract, at any point where ‘the Council’, ‘Council’, ‘the Staff’ or ‘Staff’ is used in such a way to give authority to such group, it is to be assumed (unless stated otherwise) that such an authority is given on condition of a majority verdict.

-9. Members MUST act in good faith, to the best of their ability, to ensure this contract is followed.
+10. Members MUST act in good faith, to the best of their ability, to ensure this contract is followed.

-10. Members SHOULD inform the dealer of any mistakes or oversights.
+11. Members SHOULD inform the dealer of any mistakes or oversights.

-11. The Casino SHALL aim to be more open in its decisions and changes.
+12. The Casino SHALL aim to be more open in its decisions and changes.

-12. **The chips used within the Casino have
+13. **The chips used within the Casino have
     *<span class="underline">no</span>* real-world value.**

 ## II: Termination of Membership